-In addition to the CEPP, the SFWMD partners with the USACE on several other projects.
-The Melaleuca Mass Rearing Annex project to raise biological control agents to aid in the eradication of exotic plant species in the Everglades was the first CERP project transferred into the OMRRR phase under the 50/50 cost share agreement between USACE and SFWMD.
-The Indian River Lagoon South C-44 Reservoir and STA Projects and Picayune Strand Restoration Project are currently under construction.
-The C-111 West Spreader Canal, Biscayne Bay Coastal Wetlands, Broward County Water Preserve Areas and C-43 Reservoir Projects are in different stages of completion.
+In addition to the projects listed above, the SFWMD partners with the USACE on several other projects.
+The Melaleuca Mass Rearing Annex project to raise biological control agents to aid in the eradication of exotic plant species in the Everglades was the first CERP project transferred into the OMRRR phase under the 50/50 cost share agreement between the USACE and the SFWMD.
+The C-111 West Spreader Canal, Biscayne Bay Coastal Wetlands, Broward County Water Preserve Areas and C-43 Reservoir Projects are in different stages of construction.
 Status of these projects can be found at www.sfwmd.gov/restorationprogress.
-The District and USACE will begin planning efforts on The Loxahatchee River Watershed Restoration Project in the summer of 2014.
+The SFWMD and USACE initiated planning for The Loxahatchee River Watershed Restoration Project in December 2014.

-Section 3.2: State of Florida Non-CERP Everglades Ecosystem Restoration Projects and Funding (\$553,668,668)
+Section 3.2: State of Florida Non-CERP Everglades Ecosystem Restoration Projects and Funding (\$566,909,051)